 NEW YORK – H.E.
-Dr. Talal Abu-Ghazaleh, Chair of the Consortium for Sustainable Urbanization (CSU) Advisory Board, hosted the New York-based, non-for-profit organization’s Inaugural Honorary Committee Dinner to celebrate the launching of its fourth book in supporting of the 2030 Agenda and the New Urban Agenda.
+Dr. Talal Abu-Ghazaleh, Chair of the Consortium for Sustainable Urbanization (CSU) Advisory Board, hosted the New York-based, non-for-profit organization’s Inaugural Advisory Council Dinner to celebrate the launching of its fourth book in supporting of the 2030 Agenda and the New Urban Agenda.

 The dinner celebrated the launch of the fourth CSU book “Gateway Portals to the City,” which summarized proceedings of the recent UN conference held on May 19, 2017 at the UN Headquarters with the participation of the Presidents of the UN General Assembly and ECOSOC.
 The conference was a collaboration between the CSU, UN-Habitat, and the American Institute of Architects, New York Chapter.